 This Corporate Governance Statement (CGS) is provided by the Directors of Fitzroy River Corporation Limited A.C.N.
 075 760 655 (FZR or the Company) pursuant to ASX Listing Rule 4.10.3 and reports against the ASX Corporate Governance Council's 'Corporate Governance Principles and Recommendations' 3rd Edition (the Recommendations) including the 8 principles and 29 specific recommendations included therein.
-This is the fourth time the Company has reported against the 3rd Edition of the Recommendations.
-This CGS was approved by a resolution of the Board of the Company dated 9th October 2018 and is effective as at the same date and is in addition to and supplements the Company's Appendix 4G which is lodged with the ASX together with this CGS.
+This is the sixth time the Company has reported against the 3rd Edition of the Recommendations.
+Commencing from the Company's reporting in conjunction with the 2021 financial year, the Company will report against the 4th edition of the Recommendations which come into effect.
+This CGS was approved by a resolution of the Board of the Company dated 19 October 2020 and is effective as at the same date and is in addition to and supplements the Company's Appendix 4G which is lodged with the ASX together with this CGS.